 Alongside this shift comes a growing emotional and intellectual distance from the Muslim world.
 Wars, occupations, and political crises are followed with concern, but often as news rather than struggles directly connected to daily life.
 With some exceptions, like Palestine, these events can feel far away.

 For younger (third or fourth generation) Muslims in particular, this distance is usually inherited rather than chosen.
-They grow up with Islam as a personal, secularised identity and the West as the only world they know.
-The Muslim world often exists as culture, heritage, or humanitarian concern rather than the centre of the ummah’s ongoing journey.
-The result is not hostility but detachment.
+They have grown up already in an environment with an altered understanding, look and sound of Islam.
+Their identity has been shaped by this and the West is the only world they know.
+The Muslim world exists as culture, heritage, or humanitarian concern rather than the centre of the ummah’s ongoing journey.
+The result is detachment.

 The Emerging Diaspora Imagination

 Over time, these dynamics shape a new way of imagining Islam.
 Islam in the diaspora develops its own sense of what is possible and realistic.
 Success is measured by safety, acceptance, and influence within Western society.
-Anything outside that frame gradually disappears from discussion.
+Anything outside that frame gradually disappears from discussion, a historical footnote or a fantasy.

 This process does not occur through conscious rejection of Islam’s comprehensiveness.
 It happens through silence, through what is left unsaid.
 Certain questions stop being asked; certain possibilities stop being imagined.